koushi/NyshakVault/World/People/PCs/Ny'shak.md

 ### Background
 #### Birth?

 Ny'shak was born from pure darkness, an unholy union of the corrupting power of Shar and the indominable spirit of his Great Wyrm [[Ix'aryz|sire]].
-Ny'shak's earliest memories are nothing more charging forward in darkness for days
+Ny'shak's earliest memories are nothing more than pitch black darkness, the sounds of something following him and the [[Birth|salvation]] of moonlight.

+Ny'shak awoke in a clearing gleaming with the light of glowing blue flowers blossoming in the moonlight.
+His blurred eyes meet those of an aquamarine color

 ### Campaign
 ## Relationships